What Does a Personal Stylist Do?

-I have to admit I’m a little late to the personal stylist party.
+I’ll admit I’m a little late to the personal stylist party.
 For decades I’ve been a lone wolf when it comes to styling my wardrobe.
-Not only do I prefer to shop alone, I feel I have a better sense of what works for my body and style than anyone else possibly could.
-Is this what they call denial?
+Not only do I prefer to shop alone, I feel I’ve got a better sense of what works for my body and style than anyone else possibly could.
+Is this what they call denial? ha ha

 But I digress.
 I’ve heard through the grapevine there are some fantastic resources out there for those of us who could use an objective impartial style maven.
-Or if you just like to or have time to shop.
 This may be a no brainer to you, but seriously I’m a noob here.

 I’ve always felt I can easily see what looks good on someone else so it stands to reason someone else can pick out what looks good on me.
 Right?